Upholder/Victoria-class submarine: Sensors and countermeasures

-Submarines in class

 Construction and Royal Navy service

 The plan initially called for twelve submarines to be built.
 However, formal approval was given in 1981 for the construction of only nine.
 The nine submarines were to be constructed in three stages, with Stage 1 being the construction of the prototype submarine, Stage 2 being the construction of three more follow-ons, and Stage 3 being the construction of five vessels with updated systems.

 The MoD placed the order with VSEL for the Stage 1 submarine on 2 November 1983.
 Upholder's keel was laid down at the VSEL shipyard at Barrow-in-Furness that month and the submarine was launched on 2 December 1986.
 The order for Stage 2 was placed on 2 January 1986 with the contract for the next three vessels going to Cammell Laird, a subsidiary of VSEL.
 The cost announced for the program was £620 million plus long-lead items.

 The second submarine, Unseen, was laid down at the Cammell Laird shipyard at Birkenhead on 12 August 1987 and launched on 14 November 1989.
 Ursula was laid down on 25 August 1987 and launched on 22 February 1991 and Unicorn was laid down on 13 March 1989 and launched on 16 April 1992.

 Upholder was completed on 9 June 1990, followed by Unseen on 20 July 1991, Ursula on 8 May 1992 and Unicorn on 25 June 1993.
 Initially they were unable to fire torpedoes and the first three were refitted in 1992 and 1993 to have this fixed at a cost of £9 million.
 They were operating from HMS Dolphin (at Gosport), but with only four submarines the base was deemed uneconomic and they transferred to Devonport Naval Base.
 In their short period of service, the class operated mostly in the Atlantic Ocean, the Mediterranean and UK waters.
 The exception was Unicorn, which completed a 6-month deployment east of Suez, completing operations and exercises in the Mediterranean, the Gulf of Oman and Indian Ocean and in the Persian Gulf.

 In 1992, the Defence Review announced the decision by the MoD to direct all further submarine expenditure to nuclear-powered submarines.
 In 1994, the Royal Navy abandoned the Type 2400 program after the first four submarines and Stage 3 was never ordered.
 The Upholder class were declared surplus in 1994 and laid up.
 Unseen was paid off on 6 April 1994, followed by Upholder on 29 April and Ursula on 16 June.
 These three submarines were laid up in June 1994.
 Unicorn was paid off on 16 October 1994 and laid up.